 The Posting Tools

 Editing: I started using Grammarly a few months ago to improve my proofreading skills, and I cannot express to you how much I love it.
-Not only does it check for misspelled words, It also looks for incomplete sentences, missing commas, and incorrect subject-verb agreement.
+Not only does it check for misspelled words, but It also looks for incomplete sentences, missing commas, and incorrect subject-verb agreement.
 You get all that with just the free version!
 I am seriously considering upping it to the premium service just because I love it so much already.
 Although, I am not sure exactly how they can improve on it…anyone use the upgrade?
 I would love to chat about it.

 Photo editing: For my pics and graphics, I use a couple of different sites:

 - When I need stock photos, my favorite is Snappa.
-This site has a lot of really lovely free photos, and they just so happen to be on brand for me.
+This site has a lot of really lovely free photos, and they just so happen to be on-brand for me.
 The templates are rather great as well, and I have used a few of them for my Pinterest pins and post graphics.

 - Canva is probably the editor I use most often because I have the ability to save my work in the free version (a service only available with premium in Snappa).
-Canva was a little more difficult to learn in the beginning which is why it took me a bit longer to jump on the bandwagon, but now I am a full-fledged Canva fan.
+Canva was a little more difficult to learn at the beginning which is why it took me a bit longer to jump on the bandwagon, but now I am a full-fledged Canva fan.

 - I don’t use PicMonkey all that often because the free version loads VERY slowly.
 It is a bit difficult to use because of the loading delay, but I do find myself using it on occasion especially when I need to make a photo collage.
 It is easier to put photos in a grid and get them to the desired size with PicMonkey.